EugeneKisel-sm/SdkTestAutomation/SdkTestAutomation.Sdk/Implementations/Java/README.md

-# Java SDK Integration - CLI Approach
+# Java SDK Integration

-This directory contains the Java SDK integration using a CLI-based approach instead of IKVM.NET.
+This directory contains the Java SDK integration for the SdkTestAutomation framework.

-## Overview
+## 🎯 What is the Java SDK Integration?

+The Java SDK integration allows you to test Conductor Java SDKs using the SdkTestAutomation framework.
+It provides a bridge between the .NET test framework and Java Conductor SDKs, enabling you to validate Java SDK behavior alongside other language SDKs.

+## 🚀 Why Was It Created?

+### The Challenge
+When testing Conductor SDKs across multiple languages, Java presents unique challenges:
+- **Language Barrier**: .NET and Java are different ecosystems
+- **Runtime Isolation**: Java runs in JVM, .NET in CLR
+- **Dependency Management**: Java uses Maven/Gradle, .NET uses NuGet
+- **Cross-Platform Compatibility**: Need to work on Windows, macOS, and Linux

+### The Solution
-The Java SDK integration has been updated to use a CLI-based approach that:
+The Java integration uses a CLI-based approach:

-1. **Eliminates IKVM.NET dependency** - No longer requires IKVM.NET which doesn't support Java 17+
-2. **Uses Java 17+** - Supports modern Java versions
-3. **Process-based communication** - C# code invokes Java CLI applications via Process.Start
+- **Process Communication**: .NET invokes Java applications via command line
-4. **JSON-based communication** - Requests and responses are exchanged via JSON
+- **JSON Protocol**: Standardized data exchange between languages
+- **Maven Build System**: Clean dependency management for Java components
-5. **Separated CLI applications** - Separate JAR files for Conductor and Orkes operations
+- **Separated Applications**: Dedicated CLI apps for Conductor and Orkes operations

+## 🔧 How It Works

-## Architecture
+### Architecture Overview

 ```
-C# Application
+.NET Test Framework
     ↓ (Process.Start)
 Java CLI Applications
     ├── conductor-java-cli.jar (Conductor operations)